Robbie Grossman Player Props: Rangers vs. Angels

 Angels Pitching Rankings

+- Angels pitchers combine to rank 15th in baseball in home runs allowed (73 total, 1.1 per game).

+- Barria (2-2) takes the mound for the Angels in his fourth start of the season.
+He's put together a 2.08 ERA in 39 2/3 innings pitched, with 37 strikeouts.

-- The left-hander last pitched on Wednesday against the Chicago Cubs, when he threw five innings, allowing four earned runs while giving up five hits.
+- His last time out came on Thursday against the Chicago Cubs, when the right-hander tossed five innings, surrendering two earned runs while allowing three hits.

-- The 33-year-old has amassed a 5.62 ERA and 5.9 strikeouts per nine innings in 11 games this season, while giving up a batting average of .284 to opposing hitters.
+- In 14 games this season, the 26-year-old has put up an ERA of 2.08, with 8.5 strikeouts per nine innings.
+Opponents are hitting .186 against him.

 © 2023 Data Skrive.
 All rights reserved.